Mircea-MMXXI/azapy/docs/RiskBased_intro.md

 to different portfolio compositions under different dispersion measures and market conditions.
 Therefore, a direct engagement of
-this strategy, by specifying a desired value for $\lambda$, may not be advisable.
+this strategy, by specifying a desired value for $\lambda$, may not be convenient.
 However, this strategy may be useful if it is combined with a strategy to estimate the value of *risk aversion* factor based on market conditions (*e.g.* technical analysis, etc.).
 In the code this optimization strategy is designated by setting `rtype='RiskAverse'`.

 **azapy** package covers, 9 risk-based dispersion measures $\times$ 6 optimization strategies, in total 54 risk-based portfolio optimization strategies.

 The natural question that arises is: which one is the best?